Priority planning

 Skills of Empathic Listening

 Empathic listening cannot be mastered in a day.
+As you practice empathic listening, your Circle of Influence begins to expand, allowing you to be more open to others' perspectives.
 There are some outstanding skills that you need to practice so that you can enhance your empathic listening capabilities listed below:

 1 - First Skill – Mimic Content